briankimstudio/ML_Tutorial/README.md

 | Platform   | R, jamovi, JASP, SPSS, ... | Python, R, ... |
 | Package | ... | sciket learn, PyTorch, Tensorflow, Keras, ... |

-__Purpose of Machine Learning__
+## Purpose of Machine Learning

-Unlike statistical analysis, the purpose of machine learning is to predict a value that is unknown at the time of prediction.
-The first type of problem is classification.
+Unlike statistical analysis, the purpose of machine learning is to predict a value that is unknown at the time of prediction using the knowledge acquired via training.

+## Type of Machine Learning

 Let's assume that we have a task that classifes cats and dogs, and we have a machine learning model called 'cat detector'.
 After inspecting an image, then it predicts whether the image is a cat or a dog just like in the figure below.

 ![overview](images/overview.png)

+### Classification

-The purpose of this model is to classify binary values(cats or dogs) in the output.
+The first type of problem is classification.
+The goal of this model is to classify binary values(cats or dogs) in the output.
 Thus, it is called a 'binary classification'.
-If there are more than two types of outputs, then it is called 'multiclass classification'.
+If there are more than two types of output, then it is called 'multiclass classification'.

+### Regression

 The second type of problem is 'regression'.
-In the case of house price estimation, it is to predict a continuous number, which is called 'regression'.
+In the case of house price estimation, the goal of the model is to predict a continuous value, as opposed to predict a class.

+### Clustering

 The third type of problem is 'clustering'.
 Let's assume that there are lots of data and we would like to cluster them into multiple groups with similar characteristics.

 From machine learning's perspective, classification and regression belong to [supervised learning](Supervised.md), whereas clustering belongs to [unsupervised learning](Unsupervised.md).

 |  | Binary Classification | Multiclass Classification | Regression |Clustering |
 | ---: | :---------------: | :-------------------: | :---: | :--------: |